GenericMappingTools/gmt/doc/rst/source/greenspline.rst

    may also control the size of *n*.
 For information, if *n* = 1024 then only 8 Mb memory is needed, but for *n* = 10240 we need 800 Mb.
 Note that **greenspline** is fully 64-bit compliant if compiled as such.
-   For spherical data you may consider decimating using ;doc:`gmtspatial` nearest neighbor reduction.
+   For spherical data you may consider decimating using :doc:`gmtspatial` nearest neighbor reduction.

 #.
 The inversion for coefficients can become numerically unstable when